2019 Spring University Commencement Ceremony

-The Fall 2018 University Commencement Ceremony will be held on Friday, December 14th at 9 a.m. in Minges Coliseum.
-Departmental ceremonies will follow the University ceremony.
-The time for the University ceremony as well as the complete Fall schedule will be complete and posted in September.
+The Spring 2019 University Commencement Ceremony will be held on Friday, May 3rd at 7 p.m. in Dowdy-Ficklen Stadium.
+Departmental ceremonies will be held on Friday, May 3rd and Saturday, May 4th.
 Monitor the University Commencement Site (commencement.ecu.edu) or the ECU website (www.ecu.edu) for announcements related to the ceremony, including any weather implications.

 By Arthur Carlson, University Archivist

 East Carolina Teachers Training School organized its first commencement in May 1910 to recognize the first students to complete the one-year rural teacher education program.
 The following spring, thirteen students completed the regular two-year program, qualifying them to teach in any North Carolina school.
 Among the graduates was Pattie Simmons Dowell, the first student to enroll at East Carolina in the fall of 1909.
 She was also the first East Carolina student to earn a PhD and the first recipient of the Outstanding Alumni Award.